 The cost of balance of system does not include the purchase price of your solar panel array.

 Due to widespread adoption and rapid advancements in photovoltaic technology, solar panels have drastically declined in cost in recent years.

 The same cannot be said for many balance of system components.
-Solar batteries have improved with the advent of LifePO4 chemistry, but other components have been around for years (wiring, inverters, mounting hardware, etc.), and the pricing has leveled out.
+Solar batteries have improved with the advent of LifePO4 chemistry, but other components have been around for years (wiring, inverters, mounting hardware, etc.), and the pricing has levelled out.

 As mentioned above, lithium-ion (Li-ion) batteries are an exception.

-Lithium-ion based electricity storage has come down in price as it’s become ubiquitous in solar applications, consumer electronics (like smartphones and laptops), and EVs.
+Lithium-ion-based electricity storage has come down in price as it’s become ubiquitous in solar applications, consumer electronics (like smartphones and laptops), and EVs.

 LiFePO4 batteries are a relatively new subset of Li-on batteries that offer multiple benefits, including longer lifespans, deeper discharge rates, and greater efficiency.